roman-milk/roman-milk.github.io/mr-e-and-the-guilty-conscience.md

+===

- ****** Mr E and the Guilty Conscience ****** byTx_Tall_Tales© I'm sure many would think me a wimp.
+I'm sure many would think me a wimp.
 Perhaps I am.
 I enjoyed it, the access to her body, wrenching the orgasms from her shuddering flesh, pampering her, cuddling with her.
 I was shocked when I was included on calls with her husband, and he thanked me for taking care of her, and being a gentleman about it.
 Mingling with the station royalty, the people the other hundreds of us were there for, was exciting.

  She cried when I told her it was going to be my last duty.
 Every year we were required to leave for a short period.
 I confessed to her that I wouldn't be returning from the next.